-The same process occurs when a classic phone calls a VoIP software.
+The same process occurs when an analog phone calls a VoIP software.
 These carriers sell telephone numbers which are associated with VoIP phones, making them accessible via classic phones as well.

-Carriers must process all calls to VoIP phones affiliated with a “real” phone number.
+Carriers must process all calls to internet protocol phones affiliated with a “real” phone number.
 So long as phones and phone numbers are the preferred means of voice communication, this is necessary.

-VoIP also allows for much greater mobility in the workplace.
+Switching to VoIP also allows for much greater mobility in the workplace.
 The desk phone (as an anchor) is a thing of the past.
-Plus, IP technologies are accessible via any internet connected device, so working from home, or that park across the street, is also possible.
+Plus, internet protocol technologies are accessible via any internet-connected device, so remote work is also possible.

-Finally, VoIP technologies can be intricately connected to your other cloud-based technologies.
-Customer management, sales, chat, and email tools are just the beginning.
+Finally, VoIP telephony can be intricately connected to your other cloud-based technologies.
+Unified communications solutions — like customer management, sales, chat, and email tools — are just the beginning.
 This connectivity makes for better tracking, informed conversations, and a more productive workforce.

-For more on VoIP phone software, check out these other articles on the Aircall blog.
+For more on VoIP phone software and unified communications, check out these other articles on the Aircall blog.